PEEL this. PEEL that… Have you been told to use the PEEL paragraph structure but are unsure on how to actually use it?

-We’ll unpack what the PEEL paragraph is and walk you through how to write one, using ‘Persepolis’ — a graphic novel by Marjane Satrapi, so that you can ace your next English essay!
+We’ll unpack what the PEEL paragraph by using ‘Persepolis’ — a graphic novel by Marjane Satrapi as an example, so that you can ace that next essay!

 What are you waiting for?
-Let’s dive in!
+Let’s dive right in!

 What is a PEEL paragraph?